 Do I need a car in Kenya?

 Yes.
 Expats will need a car to get around as public transport in Kenya is limited and sometimes unsafe.
-It's advisable to invest in a reliable vehicle as a broken-down car can present its own safety problems.
+It's advisable to invest in a reliable vehicle, as breaking down can present its own safety problems.
 An alternative is to hire a vehicle from a rental agency.
-That said, there are several ways of getting around in Kenya, and the fairly new train connecting Nairobi and Mombasa, called the Standard Gauge Railway (SGR), is great for trips between these two cities.
+That said, there are several ways of getting around in Kenya, and the fairly new train connecting Nairobi and Mombasa called the Standard Gauge Railway (SGR) is great for trips between these two cities.

 Are there reliable internet service providers in Kenya?

 Yes, Kenya has reliable internet, much to the relief of expats.
 There are many competing internet providers in Kenya and access shouldn't be a problem in the major cities.

 In terms of accommodation in Kenya, many expats live in gated communities and compounds.
 These are usually safe and often have dedicated security guards.
 Those living in freestanding homes will largely be responsible for their own security arrangements, and should make sure their budget can accommodate the cost of round-the-clock security measures.

 While security systems and guards may be an element of culture shock for some, they can make both locals and new arrivals feel more secure in their homes.
 We recommend expats familiarise themselves with the main safety concerns in Kenya.